Canadian-Wildlife-Federation/Documentation/docs/source/docs_tech/docs_tech_arch_api.rst

 ``https://cabd-web.azurewebsites.net/cabd-api/features/waterfalls?filter=fall_name_en:like:fall&max-results=5``

 The API call will return 5 features (max-results=5).
-However the response header will also include a Content-Range header that looks like:  ``Content-Range: features 0-5/65``.
+However, the response header will also include a Content-Range header that looks like:  ``Content-Range: features 0-5/65``.
 The 0-5 tells us the only the first 5 features are included in the results, the 65 tells us a total of 65 features matched the provided filters.

-Therefore, if you want to just get the total feature count and no features you can use a max-results=0 parameter:
+Therefore, if you want to just get the total feature count and no features, you can use a max-results=0 parameter:

 ``https://cabd-web.azurewebsites.net/cabd-api/features/waterfalls?max-results=0``